GuillaumeFalourd/developers-tips-and-tricks-resources/README.md

-# Developers cheat-sheets
+# Repository with various developers cheat-sheets

 ## Contributing

-You're welcome to add new cheat sheets on the repository.
+You're welcome to add some cheat sheets on the repository.

-Please, respect the following recommendations:

 ### New features for the project

-Always base your work on the project's `master` branch, naming your new branch according to the following guide:
+**Always base your work on the project's `master` branch, naming your new branch according to the following guide :**

 ![Rit branchs](/docs/img/git-branchs.png)